Georgia Labor Laws Guide

 Your team can track work time personally via the web or mobile app, or you can set up a time clock kiosk from which employees can clock in and out.

-With Clockify’s Time-Off feature, you can easily track your employees’ days off and see who is away and when.
+With the time-off feature, you can easily track your employees’ days off and see who is away and when.

 Moreover, you can see what type of leave they use, such as paid, sick, or holiday leave.